• Skip to primary navigation

 How to Brown Butter

-Add the cold butter to the pan and place it over medium-low heat until it turns golden brown and gives off a warm nutty aroma.
+Add the cold butter to the pan and place it over low medium heat until it turns golden brown and gives off a warm nutty aroma.
 This process will take about 5-7 minutes.
 Be sure to stir the butter frequently to prevent it from burning to the pan.

 Initially, the butter will melt and then begin to foam up.
 Be sure to continue stirring and checking the color beneath the foam because it will turn very quickly.
 Keep a close eye on it and remove it from the heat as soon as the color starts to darken.